monitorjbl/excel-streaming-reader/README.md

 * Functions
 * Macros
 * Styled cells (the styles are kept at the end of the ZIP file)

+# OOXML Strict format

+This library focuses on spreadsheets in OOXML Transitional format - despite the name, this format is more widely used.
+The wikipedia entry on OOXML formats has a good [description](https://en.wikipedia.org/wiki/Office_Open_XML).

+* StreamingReader.Builder has `convertFromOoXmlStrict` which attempts to convert input streams from OOXML Strict format (if set to `true`) to the better supported Transitional format.
+This is all done in memory so this might not be a good option if you have memory limitations.
+This approach is experimental and liable to be removed if the newer code in version 3.0.2 works out.
+* From version 3.0.2, the standard streaming code will also try to read OOXML Strict format.
+Temp files are used in a few places to avoid using too much memory.
+  * currently only works if you `setUseSstTempFile(true)`
+  * `setReadCoreProperties(true)` option is not properly supported for OOXML Strict format files

 # Logging